 Perhaps the easiest way to obtain a rental is to buy a primary residence, live in it for at least a year, then convert it into a rental.
 You move out, rent the home, then rent or buy a separate residence.
 You keep your lower interest rate, since you originally acquired it as an owner-occupied residence.
 It’s much easier to cash flow a property with this method.

-Investment property mortgage rates are higher than those for primary residences because they are viewed as higher risk.
+Mortgage rates for investment properties are higher than those for primary residences because they are viewed as higher risk.
 Still, rental properties are usually a great investment in the long run, and a slightly higher rate might not matter much when compared to the returns you’ll see on the property.

 What are today’s investment property rates?

 Every applicant is different.
-The best way to get your current mortgage rates are is to get quotes from multiple lenders and make them compete.
+The best way to get your current investment property mortgage rate is to get quotes from multiple lenders and make them compete.
 Rates change all the time, so contacting lenders online is the quickest way to get a fist full of rates to compare.Request investment property rate quotes here.
-(Aug 25th, 2019)
+(Nov 19th, 2019)